duinnsleibhe/ADVi3pp-User-Manual/02-LCD-Touch-Screen-Manual.md

 **Tip**: *Keep the button pressed to quickly increment or decrement the temperature.*

-When the target temperature is almost reached, the extruder motor starts  extruding or extruding filament.
+When the target temperature is almost reached, the extruder motor starts  extruding or un-extruding filament.
 When the filament comes out of, press the **Back** button.

 ### Preheat

 ![](assets/Preheat.png)

 You have the choice of three presets (both bed and hot-end temperatures).
 You can adjust each value by pressing the plus and minus buttons.
-To start heating bed and hot-end, press one of the checkmark button.
+To start heating bed and hot-end, press one of the checkmark buttons.
 To stop heating, press the cooldown button on the top right corner.

 **Tip**: *Keep the button pressed to quickly increment or decrement a temperature.*